Skip to main content

 Internal Processing Can Use Handoffs

-While Agent B is working on Agent A’s request, Agent B can consult with specialist agents using handoffs.
-The specialist receives the full context as provided to Agent B, and Agent B aggregates insights before formulating its final response.
+While Agent B is working on Agent A’s request, Agent B can hand off to specialists.
+The specialist receives Agent B’s context and responds directly to Agent A.

 3